maximalist0/2026-01-fluid-dex-v2/README.md

 9. Reduced precision storage of sqrtPriceX96
 The sqrtPriceX96 value is stored using the BigMath library, with only the most significant 64 bits retained.
 This can result in the actual price being slightly above a tick but rounded down to just below it.
 To account for this, additional checks have been introduced during swaps, which may lead to minor rounding in favor of the user in this specific path.
 However, due to the protocol’s overall explicit and conservative rounding strategy, the protocol remains net profitable.

-10. Reduced-precision storage of global fee growth
+10. Reduced precision storage of global fee growth
 The global fee growth variables are stored using the BigMath library, retaining only the most significant 74 bits.
 In extreme edge cases where this value becomes very large, incremental swap fees may not affect these most significant bits, potentially resulting in LPs missing the accrued swap fees.
 This scenario is highly unlikely and considered acceptable.

-11. Conservative fee updates during tick crossingDuring swaps, when a tick is crossed, the associated tick fee variables are updated conservatively to account for the fact that global fee variables are rounded down when stored.
+11. Conservative fee updates during tick crossing During swaps, when a tick is crossed, the associated tick fee variables are updated conservatively to account for the fact that global fee variables are rounded down when stored.
 This approach prioritizes protocol safety but may result in LPs earning slightly lower fees under certain conditions.

 12. User favorable rounding in isolated code paths There are isolated instances in the codebase where rounding may be skipped or applied in favor of the user within specific code paths.
 Despite this, the protocol’s overall explicit and conservative rounding approach ensures that it remains net profitable.